MaraRinn/WOLF-Tutorial/wiki_page.md

 ![Sample flight of WOLF SSTO showing route cost of 8 for 3t cargo][SSTORTCOST8]

-The **ES-96 Python** got to orbit in the order of 90 Credits for 42t.
+The **ES-96 Python** got to orbit in the order of 80 to 90 Credits for 42t.
 The **WOLF ES-96 Python** in the tutorial ships package has already been modified and will automatically start the transport route when you stage to launch (the **Transport Computer** is in the cargo bay with the _Connect to origin depot_ action linked to the _stage_ action group).

-![Sample flight of WOLF ES-96 PYTHON showing route cost of 85 for 42t][ES96RTCOST85]
+![Sample flight of WOLF ES-96 PYTHON showing route cost of over 80 for 42t][ES96RTCOST85]

 ### Transport Module for Transport Credits

 How do we produce Transport Credits?
 The short version is that _Transport Credits_ are produced by the _WOLF Transport Module_.
 By now you should be familiar with the drill: start assembling a new WOLF infrastructure component with the WOLF Dashboard open to the Planning pane, beginning with the WOLF Transport Module.
 Fuel is produced by the Fuel(Ore) or Fuel(H2O) recipes in the WOLF Refinery Module — each recipe will take 5 points of input availability and provide 2 points of Fuel availability.
 As usual one harvester will provide sufficient Ore or Water for two refineries.

-The "atomic" component of a Transport Credit production line is 1 Transport Module (producing 10 _Transport Credits_ from 10 _Fuel_), 3 MHU-500 harvesters (_Water_), and 6 Refinery Modules (producing 2 *Fuel* from 5 *Water*) this needs to be supplemented with 1 abundance of _Material Kits_.
-To produce the target of 100 Transport Credits to get our *Fuel* and *Material Kits* to orbit we need to start off with:
+The "atomic" component of a Transport Credit production line is 1 Transport Module (producing 10 _Transport Credits_ from 10 _Fuel_), 3 MHU-500 harvesters (_Water_), and 6 Refinery Modules (producing 2 _Fuel_ from 5 _Water_) this needs to be supplemented with 1 abundance of _Material Kits_.
+To produce the target of 100 Transport Credits to get our *Fuel* and _Material Kits_ to orbit we need to start off with:

 - 10 x WOLF Transport Module
 - 30 x MHU-500 harvesters (harvesting water)